 A student ’s residence is determined at the time the student makes application for admission, readmission,or registration.
 If you are visiting or living with a relative who is not your parent or guardian,you are not considered a legal resident of Bucks County.

 The College reserves the right to challenge a student's residence at any time if there is reason to suspect that the student ’s address is incorrect.

-In order for a student to be classified or reclassified as a Bucks County resident for a particular semester, the classification or reclassification must be approved by the Office of Admissions, Records and Registration by the end of the third week of classes.
-Any questions concerning residency should be directed to the Dean, Enrollment Services at 215-968-8117.
+In order for a student to be classified or reclassified as a Bucks County resident for a particular semester, the classification or reclassification must be approved by the Office of Enrollment Services by the end of the third week of classes (or equivalent in condensed terms).
+Any questions concerning residency should be directed to the Vice President, Technology and Innovation at 215-968-8117.